yoyostudy/build-my-own-RNG/README.md

 # CMPT789 Project
 This the project for 2022Fall CMPT789.

-Basically, it is the reproduction of the paper "The Linux Pseudorandom Number Generator Revisited"
+Basically, it is the reproduction of the paper _The Linux Pseudorandom Number Generator Revisited_

 Topic: